buditanrim/buditanrim.github.io/_posts/2021-03-16-should-coach-know-all.md

 ---
 layout: post
-title: "If I coach a designer, do I need to know all the answers?"
+title: "If you coach a designer, do you need to know all the answers?"
 punchline: true
 description: "Coaching is a generous act.
 But, what if you don't always have the answers?"
 date: 2021-03-16 07:17:00 +0700